shahriar00/Flutter-Firebase-Auth/README.md

-## This is signIn and signUp authentication apps with firebase.
+## This is a signIn and signUp authentication application with firebase.